TRoam/I_am_Tang/README.md

 #I am Tang
-just use this website to introduce my, development with emberJs and ruby on rails.
+just use this website to introduce myself, development with emberJs and ruby on rails.